mrhrifat/nextjs-interview-questions/README.md

 31. ### What is the next/head package used for?

-    To manage the document head for meta tags, title, etc.
+    To manage the document head for meta tags, title,description, og etc.

     [:arrow_up: Back to Top](#table-of-contents)